NSkelsey/monopticon/README.md

 > yay monopticon
 ```

+### Building

+See `INSTALL.md` for notes on building.

-For the true believers there is a Dockerfile in `pkg/` that can be used to debug CMake problems.
+For true believers there is a Dockerfile in `pkg/docker` that should work out of the box.